ivanpondal/text-unshredding/README.md

-To my convenience, a blogger named [David Taylor had already published an article](http://www.prooffreader.com/2014/09/how-often-does-given-letter-follow.html) were he shared these frequencies.
+To my convenience, a blogger named [David Taylor had already published an article](http://www.prooffreader.com/2014/09/how-often-does-given-letter-follow.html) where he shared these frequencies.

 ## Results